 Below I have an updated list of the best rockhounding books for 2017.
 It's important that you use current books as many of them contain maps and other resources that tend to change with time.

-Best Rockhounding Books For 2017
+The Best Rockhounding Books For Rock and Mineral Identification

-About The Modern Rockhounding and Prospecting Handbook
+1. Modern Rockhounding and Prospecting Handbook

 This is an excellent resource for beginners as well as experienced rockhounds.
 This has been my reference book for quite some time.
 It is 264 pages of quality first hand information from a very experienced Rockhound, Garret Romaine.
 For 35 years, Garret Romaine has been an avid rockhound, fossil hunter and gold prospector.
 He is also a journalist, columnist and technical writer.
 Garret Romaine also teaches technical writing at Portland State University and holds a degree in geology.